lnbits/lnbits/docs/guide/admin_ui.md

 Super User
 ==========
 With the Admin UI we introduced the super user, it is created with the initialisation of the Admin UI and will be shown with a success message in the server logs.
-The super user has access to the server and can change settings that may crash the server and make it unresponsive via the backend and api, like changing funding sources.
+The super user has access to the server and can change settings that may crash the server and make it unresponsive via the frontend and api, like changing funding sources.

 Also only the super user can brrrr satoshis to different wallets.

 The super user is only stored inside the settings table of the database and after the settings are "reset to defaults" and a restart happened, a new super user is created.

-The super user is never sent over the api and the backend only receives a bool if you are super user or not.
+The super user is never sent over the api and the frontend only receives a bool if you are super user or not.

 We also added a decorator for the API routes to check for super user.